Tuesday, 16-12-2014. Day 118.

 In addition to the impressive terracotta army, excavators found two chariots on the western slope.
 Each chariot is pulled by four horses, and unlike the terracotta army, these pieces are only half-size, likely because they are sculpted in bronze.
 These two sculptures, which are kept in their own darkened room, can never leave Chinese soil.

-On the way out we went though the gift shop and walked right by where the farmer who first found the Terracotta Army was sitting.
+On the way out we went through the gift shop and walked right by where the farmer who first found the Terracotta Army was sitting.
 You could have your photograph taken with him and have him sign the official book to commemorate your trip.
 The line to see him was pretty long, and we didn’t want a book (gotta keep our baggage wight down, you know), so we kept walking.

 Xi’an City Wall